pkasila/lbsu-mif-contest/tasks/if/task3.md

-# Задача 3. Лёня и камни водороды
+# Task 3.
+Lyonya and hydrogen rocks

 |                        |                   |
 |------------------------|-------------------|